International Business Administration - Sustainable Management

 Access and application

-The Master's degree programmes in Business Administration at the FHV require the following qualifications or capabilities:
+The business-related Master’s programmes at FHV require the following qualifications or competencies:

 The application deadlines at the FHV are divided as follows: